 We usually get into a routine with blogging—get the right photo, create a graphic, double (or triple check) our content.
 We post it, tweet about it, Buffer it, then go about our business.

-Having great content is...well, great and often the most important important thing for your blog.
+Having great content is…well, great and often the most important thing for your blog.

 But do you just post it and forget it?

--Check your photo links, especially if you post from a site (Pinterest, Tumblr, the original source, etc).
-If you uploaded from your computer to your posts, you should be fine, but if you switched platforms or inserted via link, it maybe be broken or lost.
+If you post from a site (Pinterest, Tumblr, the original source, etc).
+If you uploaded from your computer to your posts, you should be fine, but if you switched platforms or inserted via a link, it may be broken or lost.
 This can be a process, so make a goal to do at least 20 posts at a time so you’re not overwhelmed.
-Yes 20.
+Yes, 20.
 It’s really not as bad as you think

 And if you’re wondering why you should share old posts: your audience has probably grown since you wrote said posts.
 Don’t assume they’re going back to your very first post ever and reading from there.
 Simply not the case.
 Allow them the opportunity to read some of your posts from the past.
 It allows them to feel guilty about not following you sooner.

 Shouldn’t this be what you’ve done before you hit publish?
 Sure, and I’m sure you have.
 But if you’re like me, you’ve done everything you’re supposed to do before hitting publish, then you go back and read old posts and you’re like, “Is this even English?
 How did I miss this horribly structured sentence.”
 And if you don’t do that, you’re lying.
 We’re not perfect, no matter how hard we try to be.
 This is ongoing and I say check your popular posts first, then go for the ones you’re going to send out. if you have over a thousand posts, you don’t have to do ALL of them.

 Not too overwhelming, right?
 And there’s flexibility.
 See?
 We all win!